 The dedicated men and women of the Ottumwa Police Department worked hard this past year to provide quality service to our community.
-As you review this annual report, you can be proud of the accomplishments of your police department and its staff.
+I am honored to work with this great group of people.
+As you review this annual report, you can be proud of the accomplishments of your police department and staff.